cehune/cehune/README.md

 ## Hello 👋👋

 I'm a Mechatronics Engineering student at the University of Waterloo.
-I really like graphics and infra.
-My work experience (see below) has mainly revolved around  Android.
-Hoping to switch to work with infra, lower level software, anything shaders / rendering.
+I really like graphics and SWE in general.
+See my work experience below, I am on my fifth co-op term currently as a SWE at Faire!

+- Current SWE at [Faire](https://www.faire.com/en-ca/).
+The future is local :>
 - Prev 2x intern at  [General Motors Motor Company](https://www.gm.com/)
 - Prev 2x intern at [Ford Motor Company](https://www.ford.ca/)
 - Working on the [WATcloud / Watonomous](https://cloud.watonomous.ca/) design team